-As of January 31, 2024, the Company's financial instruments consist of cash and cash equivalents, amounts receivable, marketable securities, accounts payable and accrued liabilities and non-recourse debt.
-Marketable securities are measured at fair value and classified within Level 1.
+As of January 31, 2025, the Company's financial instruments consist of cash and cash equivalents, amounts receivable, accounts payable and accrued liabilities and non-recourse debt.
 The fair values of cash and cash equivalents, amounts receivable, and accounts payable and accrued liabilities approximate their carrying amounts because of the short-term nature of these instruments.
 The non-recourse debt is stated at amortized cost, the fair value is not materially different to the carrying amounts, as the interest payable is close to current market rates.